SteveBarnett/Remixing/thinking/_posts/2022-12-20-choices-open-up-when-you-notice-your-thoughts.md

 ---
-title: Choices open up when you notice your thoughts
+title: Choices open up when you notice your thoughts.
 tags: experience mindfulness self
 ---